 Controlling your accessories in the Home app is as simple as a tap.
 Accessories, such as lights, can toggle on and off at will just by tapping on its icon within the Home app.
 Additional, finer controls can also be accessed by pressing and holding.

-Tip: Press (3D Touch) the Home app on your Home screen to change between Scenes.
+Tip: Press and hold (Haptic Touch) the Home app on your Home screen to change between Scenes.

 When you launch the Home app, you're presented with a page of curated Scenes and accessories called Home.
 These are your Favorite Scenes and Favorite Accessories.

 In contrast, the Rooms page shows you all of your HomeKit-enabled accessories, not just your Favorites.

 Rooms are bound to be familiar to anyone who's used HomeKit-enabled accessories in the past.
 Rooms contain your various HomeKit-enabled accessories — you're encouraged to organize your accessories according to which room they're physically in.

 When you launch the Home app and find yourself on the Home page, you'll see your home's name in big and bold lettering near the top of the screen.
 The text below your Home's name is your Home's status.